atn10636/TableauProject/README.md

  We observed distinct peaks in bus-related collisions:

-- Morning spike around 7:00–9:00 AM, aligning with typical school start hours.
+- Morning spike around 7:00–9:00 AM, aligning with typical school start hours, suggests high traffic volume and bus activity during student dropoff.

-- Afternoon spike between 2:00–4:00 PM, corresponding with school dismissal hours.
+- Afternoon spike between 2:00–4:00 PM, corresponding with school dismissal hours, indicates increased collision risk during student pickup.

+The data clearly shows two distinct spikes in bus-related crashes, during morning and afternoon school commute windows, which supports the shows that bus collisions are more frequent during school start/end times.
-These findings suggest that bus-involved collisions are more likely to occur during periods when buses are transporting students, reinforcing the need for traffic safety measures during these windows.
+Overall, this suggests that bus-involved collisions are more likely to occur during periods when buses are transporting students, reinforcing the need for traffic safety measures during these windows.

+This question and analysis are important for many reasons, including:

+- Student Safety: Spikes in NYC bus collisions during school hours may pose added risk to children walking to and from school

+- Traffic Planning: Time-based trends can help New York City Department of Transportation better deploy crossing guards, traffic officers, or signal timing

+- Transit Policy: If school buses crash more often during peak times, it may prompt changes to routes, schedules, or driver protocols

+- Targeted Solutions: NYC-specific collision patterns support focused, data-driven safety improvements in high-risk areas